cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes exchanged a glance with me.
 “Then we must find it.”

+The library was dark and cold, the scent of aged parchment and furniture polish lingering in the air.
+As Holmes stepped inside, he ran a gloved finger along the base of a bookshelf.
+He frowned.
+"Curious," he murmured.
+I glanced over.
+"What is?"
+"The dust here—disturbed in a peculiar way.
+As though something large was moved but carefully replaced."

+Lady Blackwood looked puzzled.
+"Nothing has been touched in this room for years."
+"Evidently," Holmes said lightly, brushing his hands off and stepping away.
+"Merely an observation."

 The mystery had only deepened, and I had no doubt that before the night was over, we would uncover more than we bargained for.

 ## Chapter 2a: The Widow's Tale